-Keep cold surfaces prone to condensation covered with insulation, such as cold water pipes.
-If you ever see condensation build up on your window panes during winter months, you’ve got high levels of moisture in your home.
+Keep cold surfaces, such as cold water pipes, prone to condensation, covered with insulation.
+If you ever see condensation build up on your window panes during winter, your home has high moisture levels.
 Act quickly to wipe the surface down and turn up the dehumidifier setting.

 Other Water Problems

 Non-weather-related water damage is one of the most common home insurance claims and one of the most expensive.
 It also can become a much more costly problem for you if mold develops.
 Home water damage can come from flooding, a failed appliance, leaky pipes, seepage in basements, and old weather stripping on your doors and windows.
 Maybe you need to clean and repair your gutters.
 Have you ever ensured your yard properly slopes away from your foundation?
 Do you ever have water puddles in your yard after heavy rain?
 Sump pumps are fantastic for some homes predisposed to groundwater and drainage challenges.

 - Keep your air conditioning drip pans clean and its drain lines clear and flowing.